Breathing exercises against stress

 Breathing exercise against stress

-Breathing exercises are a powerful tool to reduce stress and help you relax.
-By consciously pausing and taking deep breaths, you influence your breathing and activate the parasympathetic nervous system.
-There are different types of breathing exercises, including classical breathing exercises, yoga exercises and traditional breathing techniques such as alternating the inhalation between the right and left nostrils.
-With practical tips and simple breathing exercises, you will learn how to use your breathing to clear your head.
+Breathing techniques are a powerful tool to reduce stress and help you relax.
+By consciously pausing and focusing on deep breathing, you influence your breathing and activate the parasympathetic nervous system.
+There are different types of breathing techniques, including traditional breathing exercises, yoga exercises and traditional breathing techniques such as alternating the inhalation between the right and left nostrils.
+With practical tips and simple breathing techniques, you will learn how to use your breathing to clear your head.
 For example, visualise your breath flowing all the way to your feet with each exhalation.